Extended molt phenology models improve inferences about molt duration and timing: Methods

-Probably the majority of avian moult data is collected in conjunction with bird ringing, and as a result there is often mark-recapture information available for the individuals for which moult status is recorded.
-Repeat observations of individuals within a season may hold immense information value, as they can provide direct observations of the speed of moult in an individual.
+} A large amount of avian molt data is collected in conjunction with bird ringing (Ginn and Melville 1983, Rose et al. 2020), and as a result mark-recapture information may be available for the individuals for which molt status is recorded.
+Similarly, many demographic studies of mammals use marks, and can therefore record repeated observations of individual's molt status (e.g. Zimova et al. 2022).
+Repeat observations can provide direct observations of the speed of molt in an individual (e.g. Mumme et al. (2021b); but see also Bensch and Grahn (1993) and Rohwer and Broms (2012)), in particular when continuous molt score data is available.
 This can greatly facilitate identifiability of \(\mu\) and \(\tau\).

-At its core the Underhill-Zucchini model estimates the distribution of moult start dates in a population.
-It is therefore conceptually straightforward to accommodate repeat measures of individuals by treating individual-level moult start dates as random intercepts that follow that very distribution.
+At its core the Underhill-Zucchini model estimates the distribution of molt start dates in a population.
+It is therefore conceptually straightforward to accommodate repeat measures of individuals by treating individual-level molt start dates as random intercepts that follow that very distribution.

-\texttt{moultmcmc} currently implements a recaptures model which allows for heterogeneity in start dates \(\mu\) but assumes a common moult duration \(\tau\).
-Following \eqref{eq:mu-linpred} an individual's start date \(\mu_n\) then becomes
+We propose a recaptures model which allows for heterogeneity in start dates \(\mu\) but assumes a common molt duration \(\tau\).
+We focus here on models for continuous molt score data (types 2-5), as even small numbers of recaptures can provide a large amount information.